kaustubh-sadekar/PixoCube/README.md

 camera to generate the 3D perspective effect.
 * The width of the bounding box is used to control the z coordinates of the virtual camera.
+* **Kalman Filter** is used to track the face.
+Realtime performance of the software is improved by using Kalman Filter to predict the bounding box position and width and face detection is used for only 20 percent of the frames to improve/update the estimates.
 Some results of face detection and tracking are show below.

 |![Altext](Face_Tracking.png) | ![Altext](Face_Tracking2.png) |
 |--|--|

 ## Instructions to setup and run the project demo